PSP-1 - Capability Model and Grammar

 - prev linkage (per PSP-3),

-- How parent Grants are made available is TAP-governed (e.g., local cache, pre-enforcement resolver, or a profile-defined stapled chain receipt / zk chain proof).
+- How parent Grants are made available is TAP-governed (e.g., local cache, pre-enforcement resolver, or a TAP required stapled chain proof / zk chain proof).
 At enforcement, if required parent Grants are not locally available, the CEP MUST deny.

 - Any failure in the above MUST cause deny.